 Blocked drains can lead to flooding of your property and your neighbouring properties.
-Most blocked drains are caused by inappropriate items being put down the toilet or fat, oil or grease being put down the sink.
-Please refer to the Scottish Water material on the following pages for more information.
+A majority of blocked drains are caused by inappropriate items being put down the toilet or fat, oil or grease being put down the sink.
+Please refer to the Scottish Water material on the following pages for more information. - 100 -